Ambili (director): Career

-Ambili's first directorial venture is 'Veena poovu', produced in the banner Soorya International.
+Ambili's first directorial venture is Veena poovu, produced in the banner Soorya International.
 He was also the script writer of this film.
 Nedumudi Venu, Sankar Mohan, Babu Namboodiri, Bahadur, Uma, and Sukumari were the main artists in the film - lyrics by Sreekumaran Thampi & Mullanezhi, and music by Vidhyadharan Master.
 The song 'Nashta swargangale' won the heart of thousands and the film itself was a great success because of this different and simple style of narration.
-It was a great honour for Ambili that his first film 'Veena poovu' was one in the four films selected to Indian Panorama; others are 'Elipathayam' by Adoor Gopalakrishnan, 'Ormakkayi' by Bharathan and 'Oridathu' by Aravindan.
-The one Malayalam film selected to Turkish film festival that year was 'Veena Poovu'.
+It was a great honour for Ambili that his first film Veena poovu was one in the four films selected to Indian Panorama; others are Elipathayam by Adoor Gopalakrishnan, Ormakkayi by Bharathan and Oridathu by Aravindan.
+The one Malayalam film selected to Turkish film festival that year was Veena Poovu.

-His next film was 'Ashtapadi' based on a novel by Perumbadavam Sreedharan.
+His next film was Ashtapadi based on a novel by Perumbadavam Sreedharan.
 Bharath Gopi, Devan, Babu Namboodiri, Premji, Ravi Menon, Adoor Bhavani, Menaka, Uma, Sreemoolanagaram Vijayan were the main actors.
 It was Devan's first film.
 Music was by Vidyadhraran master.
-Next film were 'Mouna ragam', 'Swantham sarika' and 'Scene No. 7.'
-Gradually it dawned on him that a director cannot survive with only the viewers' support.
+Next film were Mouna ragam, Swantham sarika and Scene No. 7.

-It took six years for him to direct his next film, his own production, 'Ganamela'.
+It took six years for him to direct his next film, his own production, Ganamela.
 It was in 1991, a full-length comedy film, totally different from his earlier films.
 Story, screenplay and dialogues were by actor Jagdish.
 Jagathi Sreekumar, Mala Aravindan, Idavela Babu, Kunjan, Jagannatha Varma, Geetha Vijayan, Meena, and Thrissur Elsy were the main artists.
 Lyrics by Kaithapram and Sasi Chittanjoor, music by three great artists, Ravindran, Jerry Amal Dev, and A. T. Ummer.
 All the songs were hits of the year and the film was a hit.
-In the same year, he did the suspense thriller 'Eagle.'
+In the same year, he did the suspense thriller Eagle.
 P. Sukumar, Babloo, Ramraj, Kuthiravattom Pappu, Mala Aravindan, Poonam Das Gupta, etc. starred in this film.
 The famous actor Biju Menon made his debut in this film.

-Ambili's next film was 'Samudayam'.
-It was in this film, the one and only 'Kalabhavan Mani' made his entry to the film world.
-Mani never forgot that it was Ambili who brought him to the lime light of cine world and he had great love and respect for Ambili to the end.
+Ambili's next film was Samudayam, which also featured the screen debut of Kalabhavan Mani.

 Chaaman's Kabani was the last film released in Ambili's direction.
 It was the last film of Mala Aravindan who enacted the role of a 110 year old adivasi chief in this film.
 The film was released in 2015, although the production was complete in 2001.

 Ambili is now residing in his home village Chentrappinni, Trichur district, with his wife Sheela, daughter Aisha Maria Ambili and son Rahul Thadathil.
 Now his time and attention totally devoted to painting.
 He conducted an exhibition of his paintings in Fort Kochi, March 2020.